 Absence from school due to suspension shall be considered an authorized absence, neither excused or unexcused.
+Before suspension the principal will consider seven mandated factors prior to establishing consequences (380.1310d).

 A suspended student will be responsible for making up school work lost due to suspension.
 It is recommended that a student complete missed assignments during the suspension and turn them in to the teacher upon his/her return from school.
 Assignments may be obtained from the office beginning with the first day of a suspension.
 Make up of missed tests may be scheduled when the student returns to school.